digidem/mapeo-map-server/API.md

 - Params:
   - `importId`: The ID for the desired import.

 Subscribe to progress information for an import.
-This is an Server-Sent Events (SSE) endpoint, so its expected to be used with an EventSource by the client.
+This is a [Server-Sent Events (SSE)](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events) endpoint, so it's expected to be used with an [EventSource](https://developer.mozilla.org/en-US/docs/Web/API/EventSource) by the client.

+Messages that are received will have the following fields when deserialized:

+- `type: string`: Type indicating the type of progress message.
+Can be one of the following values:
+  - `"progress"`: